Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 Whilst the law is written in a less fusty style, don't be fooled into thinking that consumer law can now be found all in one convenient place.
 The law does consolidate much of the law relating to consumers, but by no means all of it.

-It is, I'd venture, a very British fudge but one which, on balance, just about works.
+It is, I'd venture, a very British fudge but one which, on balance,

 Access this article and thousands of others like it free by subscribing to our blog.